 The 2014 Bessie Award nominated company has performed globally and nationally in its 16-year journey.
-They will premiere their new work, Ghana: The Place Where the Chief Sleeps, in celebration of its Sweet 16 anniversary.
-As cultural heirs to the dance and drum legacies of pioneers such as Asadata Dafora, Nana Yao Opare Dinizulu, Chief Bey, Olukuse Wiles, Baba Kwame Ishangi, Katherine Dunham, Pearl Primus, Nana Kimiti Dinizulu, Asase Yaa's new production will blend the traditional aesthetics of African drum and dance with modern expressions that are found throughout the African Diaspora, including the United States, Brazil, and the Caribbean.
-Asase Yaa celebrates 16 years of advancing African culture with a concert, a new ballet, a reception, and a call to our community.
-Join us in commemorating this landmark achievement.
+They premiered their newest work, Ghana: The Place Where the Chief Sleeps, in celebration of its Sweet 16 anniversary.
+As cultural heirs to the dance and drum legacies of pioneers such as Asadata Dafora, Nana Yao Opare Dinizulu, Chief Bey, Olukuse Wiles, Baba Kwame Ishangi, Katherine Dunham, Pearl Primus, Nana Kimiti Dinizulu, Asase Yaa's new production blended the traditional aesthetics of African drum and dance with modern expressions that are found throughout the African Diaspora, including the United States, Brazil, and the Caribbean.
+Asase Yaa celebrated 16 years of advancing African culture with a concert, a new ballet, a reception, and a call to our community.
+Thank you for joining us in commemorating this landmark achievement.
 With your help we can continue to teach communities to create art and love culture.

 Asase Yaa African American Dance Theater (AYAADT)